-No User ReviewsWrite a review

 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The PG10000B16, with a fuel capacity of 6.6 gallons, reaches a run time of around 12 hours at 50% load utilizing gasoline (fuel consumption around 0.55 GPH).
-Alternatively, it can reach a run time of around 6 hours (estimation based on a 20 lbs tank - propane consumption around 0.78 GPH) with propane.
+In terms of run time, the PG10000B16, boasting a 8 gallons fuel tank, can run for around 12 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.67 gallons per hour).
+Additionally, it provides around 6 hours (estimation based on a 20 lbs tank - propane consumption around 0.78 GPH) of operation with propane.

 Outlets

-If you own an RV with a 50-amp service, you can consider this Pulsar unit as RV-ready, as it features a 14-50R outlet.
-In addition, as the PG10000B16 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+For RV owners with a 50-amp service, this Pulsar unit is RV-ready, boasting a 14-50R outlet.
+In addition, equipped with a twist-lock L14-30R receptacle, the PG10000B16 is engineered to be transfer switch ready, enabling simple hookup to your breaker box to provide backup power for your home during blackouts.

 Portability